JoePShoulak/Aglet/README.md

 To build, run `cargo build`.
 Alternately, to build and run, `cargo run`.

-The only dependency is [Plex](https://github.com/goffrie/plex), for generating the parser.
+The only dependency is [Plex](https://github.com/goffrie/plex), for generating the parser. `cargo build` will automatically pull this in.

 ### TO DO:
 code style